maple-research-lab/glsgan-gp/README.md

 ``` bash
 $ python ./Data/face_detect.py
 ```
-Note: For those dataset that are not supported by PYTORCH, you can create your own image folder and use the --dataset folder, the code will work.
+Note: For those dataset that are not supported by PYTORCH, you can use your own image folder by using the parameter --dataset folder, the code will work.
 And be sure to have a sub-folder under the main images folder.
 For example, celebA_crop/64_crop/.

 ### 3.Train LS-GAN-GP
 ```bash